declarativesystems/pdqtest/doc/hiera.md

   able to test it

 ## Alternative method
-In some cases where it may be easiest to directly inject strings in lieu of setting up a fake hiera:
+In most cases it may be easiest to directly inject strings in lieu of setting up a fake hiera:

 ### RSpec Tests
 ```ruby